 Are you ready to embrace the ‘practice’ of entrepreneurship?
 I’ll share more about this alongside my friend Urszula Lipsztajn during our entrepreneurs’ retreat this September.
 Will you join us for Business Inside Out?

 Mike Rowlands is President & CEO at Junxion.
-He will lead Business Inside Out at Hollyhock September 16 – 19, alongside leadership coach Urszula Lipsztajn.
-Designed for leaders of social purpose and technology ventures, Business Inside Out will be an intensive retreat to accelerate personal leadership and business growth.
+He will host his annual entrepreneurs’ retreat, Business Inside Out, at Hollyhock May 8 – 12.
+It’s an intensive retreat to accelerate personal leadership and business growth.
 Attendees will envision their next 10 years, and leave with the tools, skills and support to ensure their success.
 Registration is open.